SadilKhan/MLDM-2020-2022/Semester 1/Complexity and Calculability/Readme.md

 The main topic of the exam is to prove that the given problem A is NP-Complete.
 Now to prove that a decision problem A is NP-Complete.
 You need to prove two things.

 1. A is NP-Hard ( By showing that the a known NP-Hard problem B can be reduced polynomially to A. Means if we ever find the solution of B in polynomial time, we can find the solution of A also in polynomial time and vice-versa)
 2. A is in NP ( This is actually 2-3 lines proof).
 To prove that a problem is in NP, just take an example and say how polynomially you can verify whether it's a solution of the problem or not.
-For example, you can't write a code which solves Suduku in polynomial time but if I give you a filled suduku problem , you can verify whether the filled example is actually a valid suduku solution or not.
+For example, you can't write a code which solves Suduku in polynomial time but if I give you a filled suduku problem , you can verify whether the filled example is actually a valid suduku solution or not in polynomial time.
+Simple as that.
 This is what you need to write in mathematical way.

 Your main way of proceeding towards this course is to learn reduction (Remember: Professor will already tell you what to reduce and even how to reduce).
 Some of the reduction I have studied.